Skip to main content

 At a glance graphs

-The 2023 report includes 12 graphs, like the repairing / secondhand graph above, across the four impact areas of food, heating, transport and consumer goods.
+The 2024 report includes 12 graphs, like the consumer goods emissions graph above, across the four impact areas of food, heating, transport and consumer goods.
 These graphs are quick ways to see where progress is taking place, and where the target is going to be very difficult to achieve.

 Your feedback

-After you have read this report, we’d really appreciate it if you could complete a short survey to help us understand the impact it is having, and improve this in future years.
+After you have read this report, we’d really appreciate your feedback to help us understand the impact it is having, and improve this in future years.

 Handy advice on climate actions you can take